dinoopm/university-courses-react-redux/README.md

 # University courses listing app demo using React and redux

-This is a sample project created using react redux toolkit
+This is a sample project created using react redux toolkit.

 **How to run the app**